knitcodemonkey/InterviewQuestions/team_sell_interview.md

 ## Great questions that would work for the end of any interview in the process:
 * Do you have any feedback about this interview or the hiring process?
 How could we have made the experience better?
+* If you could go back and change an answer to a question, what would you like to say instead?
 * What question do you wish we had asked?
+* What is the most interesting/best interview question you've ever heard?
+* What is the scariest interview question?
-* If you could go back and change an answer to a question, what would you like to say instead?
+* If we could learn just one thing about you, what would you like it to be?